 It might surprise first-time viewers of the lottery drawing telecast to see that those who do the honors are actually children.
 These kids are students at the San Ildefonso Elementary School in Madrid.
 They reach into two large vessels onstage and pull out one small wooden ball at a time from each: one with the ticket number, and one with the prize money to be associated with that number.
 As they pick the numbers and prizes, they sing them out loud.

 How did these kids end up with such an important responsibility on the national stage?
 This part of the tradition dates back to the San Ildefonso school’s former days as an orphanage.

 Legend has it that the orphans would make their way through the streets of Madrid singing Christmas carols.
 They drew the attention of city and lottery officials, who gave them the task of drawing the winning numbers under the pretense that orphans would not cheat the system.
 Surprisingly, it wasn’t until 1984 that the first female students participated in the lottery announcement—before that, it was only boys!

 Even if you didn’t buy a décimo this year, tune in to watch this tradition come to life a few days before Christmas.
-From the angelic voices of the children, to the tears of joy shed and bottles of cava popped by the winners, you’ll see that the Spanish Christmas lottery is something truly magical—especially when shared.Bring the flavors of Spain into your home this holiday season with our new digital cookbook, Spanish Feasts from the Devour Tours Kitchen.
+From the angelic voices of the children, to the tears of joy shed and bottles of cava popped by the winners, you’ll see that the Spanish Christmas lottery is something truly magical—especially when shared.Bring the flavors of Spain into your home with our new digital cookbook, Spanish Feasts from the Devour Tours Kitchen.
 (It makes a great gift, too!)